 GERD can also lead to other serious complications that contribute to a higher VA disability for GERD rating.

-Documenting these complications is critical for veterans seeking a 50% or 80% rating.
+Documenting these complications is critical for veterans seeking a 50% or 80% rating, which is widely different from, let’s say, tinnitus, which is usually stuck at 10%.

 Medical records, nutritional assessments, and evaluations from healthcare providers can strengthen the claim by showing how GERD has affected overall health.